Bank of Baroda Logo

 Bank of Baroda Logo History

-One of the largest state-owned banks in India was founded in 1908 under the name The Bank of Baroda Limited.
-It was created by the Indian prince Sayajirao Gaekwad-III, who was the ruler of the native principality of Baroda until 1939.
-He rented a small office in the city center and went there on an elephant to make the first deposit – a silver plate with gold coins.
+One of India’s largest state-owned banks was founded in 1908 as The Bank of Baroda Limited.
+It was created by the Indian prince Sayajirao Gaekwad III, who ruled the native principality of Baroda until 1939.
+He rented a small office in the city center and rode an elephant there to make the first deposit: a silver plate with gold coins.
 Thus began the history of the Bank of Baroda, also known as BoB.
 Its modern sun-letter “B” logo was developed only in the 2000s.
-Before that, it used a “cold” white and blue circle with several symbolic elements that indicated the connection of a commercial financial institution with industry and agriculture.
+Before that, it used a “cold” white-and-blue circle with several symbolic elements that indicated the connection between a commercial financial institution and industry and agriculture.

 What is the Bank of Baroda?